-Forensic computer investigators may conduct internal or external investigations.
+Forensic computer investigators and digital forensic experts may conduct internal or external investigations.
 In fact, in many cases, they may be called upon more often to investigate in-house personnel.

 Private companies and government organizations may employ forensic computer investigators full time, or they may contract for their services.
 Computer investigators will likely be involved in looking for violations of company policies regarding computer use as much as they will be involved in crime solving.
 Forensic computer investigators work closely with other investigators and attorneys.

 Of course, digital forensic experts need to have a vast array of knowledge regarding computers, on both the hardware and software sides.
 They must have intricate knowledge of computer operating systems, including the BIOS, and should be very familiar with Linux, Mac OS and Windows.